 Does The Bodyblade Really Work?

-Yes, the Bodyblade really does work, if you follow the DVD video instructions carefully.
+Yes, the Bodyblade really does work, if you follow the DVD video instructions meticulously and with dedication.
 My own physical therapist has been using it for several years to help treat various sports injuries.

-While it is a completely new way to structure your workout, I have seen a lot of excellent results, especially for upper body strength and fitness.
+While it is a completely new way to structure your workout, I have seen a lot of excellent results, especially for upper body muscle groups' strength and fitness.

 Other at home fitness equipment: